tzarrsf/omnichannel-inventory-postman-setup-with-example-files/README.md

 `console.log(`${pm.info.requestName} Tests...`);`

-If you called the request Heinz 57 you will see "Heinz 57 Pre-request..." or "Heinz 57 Tests..." in the console.
-In between that you can drill into your request and response bodies as needed.
+If you called the request "Heinz 57" you will see `Heinz 57 Pre-request...` or `Heinz 57 Tests...` in the console.
+You can drill into your request and response bodies as needed knowing what was passed to the endpoint.

 ### Requests must meet Preconditions

 If environment variables are expected for a request they are tested on the Pre-request script tab:

+`
-`// Expected strings in environment variables
+// Expected strings in environment variables
 ['host', 'tenantId', 'bearerToken'].forEach(esiev => {
     if(!pm.environment.has(esiev)) {
         const msg = `Expected Postman environment variable not found: '${esiev}' in environment: '${pm.environment.name}'.`;